Sligertiger1230/SER-225-Game/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/npcs.md

 ## Adding a new NPC to the game

 This is simple -- create a new class in the `NPCs` package, subclass the `NPC` class, and then just implement desired logic from there.
-I recommend copying an existing NPC class as a "template" of sorts to help set up and design the NPC.
+I recommend copying an existing NPC class as a "template" of sorts to help set up and design the NPC.wa

 ## Adding an NPC to a map